 Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States without External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and personal Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of interest First-time student: A student attending any institution for the first time at the level enrolled.
-Includes students enrolled in the fall term who attended a postsecondary institution for First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
+Includes students enrolled in the fall term who attended a postsecondary institution for the first-time, first-year student: A student attending any institution for the first time at the undergraduate level.
 Includes students enrolled in the fall term who attended college for the First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree program).
+Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

-New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
-May be a few hours or a few days in length Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.
+Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.